College football: Organization

 College teams mostly play other similarly sized schools through the NCAA's divisional system.
 Division I generally consists of the major collegiate athletic powers with larger budgets, more elaborate facilities, and (with the exception of a few conferences such as the Pioneer Football League) more athletic scholarships.
 However, the size of the Division I schools can vary widely.
-With the introduction of NIL (players can be directly paid by universities for their name, image and likeness), this widens the gap between the major conferences such as Southeastern Conference (SEC), Big 10 (BIG10), Big 12 (BIG12), Atlantic Coast Conference (ACC) and the Group of 5 teams in the American Athletic Conference (AAC), Conference USA (CUSA), Mid-American Conference (MAC), Mountain West Conference (MW), and Sun Belt Conference (SBC).
-The NIL collective from fans/alumnis is significantly larger in the bigger conferences because of Revenue Sharing.
+With the introduction of NIL (players can be directly paid by universities for their name, image and likeness), this widens the gap between the Power 4 conferences — the Southeastern Conference (SEC), Big 10 (B1G), Big 12, and Atlantic Coast Conference (ACC) – and the Group of 6 teams in the American Conference, Conference USA (CUSA), Mid-American Conference (MAC), Mountain West Conference (MW), Pac-12 Conference, and Sun Belt Conference (SBC).
+The NIL collective from fans/alumni is significantly larger in the bigger conferences because of revenue sharing.
 In the larger conferences Revenue Sharing will add an average of 15,394,899 million dollars per team, and the larger Power 4 conference teams will add an average of 20.5 million dollars This only widens the gap between the big and small conferences, making it nearly impossible to win a National Championship as a smaller Division I school.

-Division 2 and 3
+Divisions II and III

 Division II primarily consists of smaller public and private institutions that offer fewer scholarships and no Revenue Sharing unlike Division I. Division III institutions also field teams, but do not offer any scholarships tied directly to athletics.
 However, these teams usually give academic scholarships to aid student athletes.

 Football teams in Division I are further divided into the Bowl Subdivision (consisting of the largest programs) and the Championship Subdivision.
 The Bowl Subdivision has historically not used an organized tournament to determine its champion, and instead teams compete in post-season bowl games.
 That changed with the debut of the four-team College Football Playoff at the end of the 2014 season, However, the NCAA does not operate that tournament, and its winner is not automatically crowned National Champion.

 Teams in each of these four divisions are further divided into various regional conferences.

 Several organizations operate college football programs outside the jurisdiction of the NCAA: